Josenewmano/CV/README.md

 - PGCEi - An education post-graduate course, with a distance-learning model
 - Acing a university post-graduate year, whilst working a full-time job, along with extra part-time work, taught me that the remote model works well for me when necessary
-- I had to prioritise different commitments at different times, whilst continually considering the welfare and development of the children under my care, and accruing necessary experience and eveidence to present my own learning
+- I had to prioritise different commitments at different times, whilst continually considering the welfare and development of the children under my care, and accruing necessary experience and evidence to present my own learning

 #### Stanton School (September 2012)